 Toxicologist

-Toxicologists’ research, analysis, and treatments provide a network of safety for society members.
-The work sheds light on the necessary hazards and safety.
-Toxicologists provide research based on the negative and positive ways chemicals affect human lives.
-Testing for efficacy, safety, and the direct impact of chemicals on human, animal, and environmental vitality.
+Toxicologists’ research, analysis, and treatments provide a safety network for society members.
+Their work sheds light on the necessary hazards and safety.
+Toxicologists provide research based on the negative and positive ways chemicals affect human lives, testing for efficacy, safety, and the direct impact of chemicals on human, animal, and environmental vitality.

 The educational background of a toxicologist includes completing a high school or GED diploma and a bachelor’s degree focused on science.
 Specifically, aspiring toxicologists should concentrate their undergraduate studies on criminal justice, biology, and chemistry.
 A bachelor’s degree provides the necessary education and experience for many jobs in toxicology.
 However, more advanced education beyond the undergraduate level furthers job prospects and prepares individuals for PhDs.
 After completing an undergraduate degree and gaining the necessary experience, candidates may choose to complete an examination by the American Board of Toxicology (ABT) or the American Board of Forensic Toxicologists (ABFT).